-Component Purpose Operation Maximum Performance measures Base salary Core element of fixed remuneration to support the recruitment and retention of Executive Directors and Executive Managers required to develop and deliver the Group's strategy.
-The base salary reflects the size and scope of the Executive Directors or Managers' responsibilities and experience.
-The Committee sets base salary taking into account the individual's skills and experience, pay and conditions elsewhere in the Group, underlying Company performance, AIM- quoted peers, and others in the market.
-Base salary is normally reviewed annually, although it may be reviewed more frequently if the Committee determines it appropriate. opportunity No upper limit.
+Component Purpose Operation Maximum opportunity Performance measures Base salary Core element of fixed remuneration to support the recruitment and retention of Executive Directors and Executive Managers required to develop and deliver the Group's strategy.
+The base salary reflects the size and scope of the Executive Directors' or Managers' responsibilities and experience.
+The Committee sets base salary, taking into account the individual's skills and experience, pay and conditions elsewhere in the Group, underlying Company performance, AIM-quoted peers, and others in the market.
+Base salary is normally reviewed annually, although it may be reviewed more frequently if the Committee determines it appropriate.
+No upper limit.
 Increases will normally align with those awarded to other Executive Directors and Managers.
-However, larger increases may be awarded for growth in the role or to move salary closer to the typical market level for the Executive Director or Manager of equivalent experience.
-Individuals who are recruited or promoted to the Board may, on occasion, have their salaries set at a lower level with larger increases provided as they measures None, although individual and corporate performance is taken into account during any annual salary review Benefits To provide market competitive benefits package as part of total remuneration, to support recruitment and retention of Executive Director and Managers with the necessary experience and expertise to deliver the Company's strategy.
+However, larger increases may be awarded for growth in the role or to move the salary closer to the typical market level for the Executive Director or Manager of equivalent experience.
+Individuals who are recruited or promoted to the Board may, on occasion, have their salaries set at a lower level with larger increases provided as they gain experience.
+None, although individual and corporate performance is taken into account during any annual salary review.
+Benefits To provide a market-competitive benefits package as part of total remuneration, to support the recruitment and retention of Executive Directors and Managers with the necessary experience and expertise to deliver the Company's strategy.
 Executive Directors and Managers receive benefits in line with market practice, and these include, but are not limited to, life insurance and private medical insurance.
-Other benefits, such as relocation allowances may be offered if considered appropriate and reasonable by the Committee may be provided based on individual circumstances gain experience.
-Whilst the Committee has not set an absolute maximum on the level of benefits Executive Directors receive the value of the benefit is at a level which the Committee considers appropriate against the market and provides sufficient level of benefit based on individual circumstances.
+Other benefits, such as relocation allowances, may be offered if considered appropriate and reasonable by the Committee may be provided based on individual circumstances.
+Any reasonable business- related expenses can be reimbursed in accordance with the Company's expenses policy, including the tax thereon if determined to be a taxable benefit.
+Whilst the Committee has not set an absolute maximum on the level of benefits Executive Directors receive, the value of the benefit is at a level which the Committee considers appropriate against the market and provides sufficient level of benefit based on individual circumstances.
 None.